lnxpy/pyaction/docs/contributing.md

 ---
 title: Contributing
-description: PyAction contribution guide
+description: Contribution Guide
+hide:
+  - navigation
 ---

 Thanks for heading over to this index.
 I assume you're looking for a way to contributing to this project and as always, all your helps are welcome.
-Follow the instructions in the next sections.
+Follow the instructions and enjoy contributing!

 !!!
 Note "Open an issue first please.."
-    I highly recommend you [open an issue](https://github.com/lnxpy/cookiecutter-pyaction/issues/new/choose) first.
-Once we agree on the theory, then feel free to get your hands dirty. :beers:
+    I highly recommend you [open an issue](https://github.com/lnxpy/pyaction/issues/new/choose) first.
+Once we agree on the on-going conversation, then feel free to start working. :beers:

 ### Fork & Install
 Simply fork and clone the repository on your local machine.
 Change your directory to where the project is.
 Run the following command to make sure you have `pre-commit` and `tox` installed on your system.